We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Allergies

 When your skin comes into contact with something it’s allergic to, it’s likely to swell.
-So when the labia are irritated by allergens like the perfumes in soap or detergents, latex in condoms, or certain fabrics in clothing, it’s not uncommon for redness and inflammation to occur.
+So when the labia are irritated by allergens like the perfumes in soap or detergents, latex in condoms, or certain fabrics in clothing, it’s not uncommon for discoloration and inflammation to occur.

 Bartholin’s cyst

-About 2 percent of women (mostly in their 20s) will get Bartholin’s cysts.
-These cysts occur when the Bartholin glands, which lie just outside the vagina, become blocked.
 These glands secrete moisture, helping the vagina become lubricated for sex.
-Many women won’t know they have a cyst unless it becomes infected.
+Many people won’t know they have a cyst unless it becomes infected.
 When that occurs, the cyst can cause skin around the vagina and labia to become painful and tender.

 Sex without enough lubrication